 You may need to take a break from the usual products.

-Let’s discuss which ingredients are best to avoid while pregnant.
+Let’s discuss ingredients like salicylic acid, benzoyl peroxide that are best to avoid while pregnant.

-It’s best if expectant and nursing mothers check the label for these unwanted ingredients (1):
+It’s best if expectant and nursing mothers check the label for these unwanted ingredients:

 If you must use a face wash with one of these ingredients, make sure it’s one of the last listed on the label.

 Ingredients like salicylic acid, benzoyl peroxide might irritate your skin.
 Or your skin could absorb the salicylic acid, benxoyl peroxide and pass them to your baby.

 For example, parabens are linked to low birth rates, impaired growth, and miscarriage.